opnfv/dovetail/docs/testing/user/cvpaddendum/index.rst

 NFV has functional requirements beyond the basic common cloud capabilities, esp. in the networking area.
 Examples like SDNVPN, IPv6, SFC may be considered additional NFV requirements beyond general purpose cloud computing.
-These feature requirements expand beyond common Openstack (or other VIM) requirements.
+These feature requirements expand beyond common OpenStack (or other VIM) requirements.
 OPNFV CVP will incorporate test cases to verify compliance in these areas as they become mature.
 Because these extensions may impose new API demands, maturity and industry adoption is a prerequisite for